srigaurav1986/KurentoExample/README.md

 Note

 These instructions work only if Kurento Media Server is up and running in the same machine than the tutorial.
+Steps to run KMS 6.0 on Ubuntu 14.04 are :

+echo "deb http://ubuntu.kurento.org trusty kms6" | sudo tee /etc/apt/sources.list.d/kurento.list
+wget -O - http://ubuntu.kurento.org/kurento.gpg.key | sudo apt-key add -
+sudo apt-get update
+sudo apt-get install kurento-media-server-6.0

 However, it is possible to locate the KMS in other machine simple adding the argument ws_uri to the npm execution command, as follows:

 npm start -- --ws_uri=ws://kms_host:kms_host:kms_port/kurento
 In this case you need to use npm version 2.
 To update it you can use this command: